Long Wharf (Boston): 21st century

 The Big Dig put the Central Artery below ground level, which partially restored the original close relationship between Long Wharf and downtown.
 Since ca.1990, Long Wharf has been transformed from a failing commercial waterfront area into a recreational and cultural center.

 Today, Long Wharf is adjacent to the New England Aquarium, and is served by the Aquarium station on MBTA's Blue Line subway.
-MBTA boat services link the wharf to the Boston Navy Yard in Charlestown, Logan International Airport, Hull, and Quincy.
+MBTA ferry service links the wharf to the Boston Navy Yard in Charlestown, Logan International Airport, Hull, and Quincy.
 Other passenger ferry services operate to the islands of the Boston Harbor Islands National Recreation Area, and to the cities of Salem and Provincetown.
 Cruise boats operate various cruises around the harbour.
 The wharf itself is occupied by a hotel, several restaurants and shops.
 At the seaward end, there is a large plaza with extensive views of the harbor.
 Now much shortened by land reclamation at its landward end, today it serves as the principal terminus for cruise boats and harbor ferries operating on Boston Harbor.